 Keep in mind that if you wait to enroll in Part A after you’re first eligible, you may owe a late-enrollment penalty in the form of a higher premium.
 Your Part A premium could go up 10%, and you’ll have to pay this higher premium for twice the number of years that you could have enrolled in Part A but went without it.
 In some cases, you may not owe a late-enrollment penalty if you’re eligible to enroll with a Special Enrollment Period; see this article on Medicare enrollment periods for more information.

 Of course, this is just the start of the types of Medicare coverage that may be available.
-Once you’re enrolled in Medicare Part A and Part B, you may be eligible for other types of coverage, including Medicare Advantage plans, Medicare Supplement plans, or Medicare prescription drug coverage.
+Once you’re enrolled in Medicare Part A and Part B, you may be eligible for other types of coverage, including Medicare Advantage plans, Medicare Supplement Insurance plans, or Medicare prescription drug coverage.
 The Medicare plan that may work for your situation often depends on your medical needs, budget, and other factors.
 I can tell you more.
-Learn more about me and why I enjoy helping Medicare beneficiaries by clicking the “View profile” link below.
 There are also links below that let you schedule a phone appointment or have me email you more information.
 You may just want to explore plan options on your own; if so, click on the Compare Plans buttons on this page.
-Or, for personalized assistance, call me or another licensed insurance agent at the number below.